 Individual compliance plans are key because violations can occur in a number of settings.
 For instance, a physician can discuss a case with someone who isn’t authorized.
 Or, messages or emails without proper encryption can cause a breach.
 Physical access to a server room or computer can also result in violations.

 HIPAA compliance should be a key process for any healthcare organization.
 Besides preventing fines, it creates an environment of trust.
-At SecureTech, we have a long track record of helping organizations become HIPAA compliant.
+At SecureTech, we have a long track record of helping organizations with HIPAA compliant phone services.
 We are here to help you, and that starts with understanding the basics of HIPAA.